 Polymorphous light eruption usually goes away on its own without scarring within 10 days.
 People with severe or persistent rashes may need medication.

 Products & Services

 Polymorphous light eruption on arm

-The rash that results from polymorphous light eruption can look different from person to person, but typically includes redness, itching and small bumps that may be densely packed together.
+The rash that results from polymorphous light eruption can look different from person to person but typically includes inflammation, itching and small bumps that may be densely packed together.